Pampanga: Mount Pinatubo eruption and closure of Clark Air Base

+Creation of the Clark Freeport and Special Economic Zone

+1992 saw the signing of the Bases Conversion and Development Act (Republic Act 7227 ser.
+1992), which authorized the President to issue a decree converting the military reservation in the Clark area covering Angeles City, Mabalacat, and Porac, Pampanga and Capas, Tarlac into a special economic zone.
+The legislation also created the Bases Conversion and Development Authority (BCDA) to facilitate the conversion process.
+President Fidel Ramos issued Proclamation No. 163 on April 3, 1993, creating the Clark Special Economic Zone (CSEZ) and transferring the administration of the area to the BCDA.
+The proclamation included the Clark Air Base and portions of the Clark reverted baselands not reserved for military use to the CSEZ.
+On June 14, 1996, the CSEZ was expanded with the addition of the Sacobia area, which includes lands from Mabalacat, Pampanga and Bamban, Tarlac, through Ramos' Proclamation No. 805.

+The Clark Air Base area would later be declared a Freeport Zone and was separated from the special economic zone through Republic Act 9400 of 2007 Since then the Freeport Zone and the Clark Special Economic Zone were considered as separate areas but collectively they are referred to as the "Clark Freeport and Special Economic Zone".

-Contemporary history
+Contemporary

-The June 15, 1991, eruption of Mount Pinatubo displaced a large number of people with the submersion of whole towns and villages by massive lahar floods.
-This led to a large-scale advancement in disaster preparation in government.
 In 2010, a Kapampangan, Benigno Aquino III, son of former President Corazon Aquino, was elected as president.

-On April 22, 2019, the province suffered severe damage due to 6.1 magnitude earthquake which originated from Zambales and was the most affected area by the earthquake due to province sitting on soft sediment and alluvial soil.
+On April 22, 2019, the province suffered severe damage due to 6.1 magnitude earthquake which originated from Zambales and was the most affected area by the earthquake due to the province sitting on soft sediment and alluvial soil.
 Several structures in the province were damaged by the quake, including a 4-story supermarket in Porac, the Bataan-Pampanga boundary arch and the main terminal of Clark International Airport, as well as old churches in Lubao and Porac, where the stone bell tower of the 19th-century Santa Catalina de Alejandria Church collapsed.

 Geography

 Pampanga covers a total area of 2,002.20 km2 occupying the south-central section of the Central Luzon region.
 When Angeles is included for geographical purposes, the province's area is 2,062.47 km2.
 The province is bordered by Tarlac to the north, Nueva Ecija to the northeast, Bulacan to the east, Manila Bay to the central-south, Bataan to the southwest, and Zambales to the northwest.

 Its terrain is relatively flat with one distinct mountain, Mount Arayat and the notable Pampanga River.
 Among its municipalities, Porac has the largest area with 314 km2; Candaba comes in second with 176 km2; followed by Floridablanca with 175 km2.
 Santo Tomas, with an area of only 21 km2, is the smallest.